MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 <!-- ====================================================================== -->
 ### Emulate inactive users

 The [Idle Detection API](https://web.dev/idle-detection) allows developers to detect inactive users and react on idle state changes.
-You are now able to use DevTools to emulate idle state changes in the **Sensors** tool for both the user state and the screen state instead of waiting for the actual idle state to change.
+You can now use DevTools to emulate idle state changes in the **Sensors** tool for both the user state and the screen state instead of waiting for the actual idle state to change.
 You can open the **Sensors** tool from the [Drawer](../../../customize/index.md#drawer).

 ![Emulate inactive users.](../../media/2020/08/emulate-idle.msft.png)